안녕하세요! 토미입니다.

 Can you feel the nuance?

-For the usage, you use this grammar to only nouns.
+For usage, you use this grammar only for nouns.
 If a noun has a final consonant, you add 이라도.
 If a noun does not have a final consonant, you attach 라도.
 Easy as pie! 냠냠냠.

 Nouns +(이)라도